d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

 Once all of the required software is installed on your test-box and operator-box and th2-infra repositories are ready you can start configuring the cluster.

-- Switch namespace to service:
+Switch namespace to service:
 ```shell
 kubectl config set-context --current --namespace=service
 ```

 ### Access for infra-mgr th2 schema git repository:

-`ssh` access with write permissions is required by th2-infra-mgr component
+`Ssh` access with write permissions is required by th2-infra-mgr component

+{{% notice warning %}}
-> Be sure you are located in the `th2-infra/example-values` directory.
+Be sure you are located in the `th2-infra/example-values` directory.
+{{% /notice %}}

 Generate keys without passphrase
 ```shell